panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 ![Chain of promises](./images/chain.svg)

-In a chain of promises, if any promise in the chain rejects, then the resolving flow jumps until the first `.catch()`, bypassing all `.then()` in between:
+In a chain of promises, if any promise in the chain rejects, then the resolving flow jumps to the first `.catch()`, bypassing all `.then()` in between:

 ```javascript
 delayDouble(5)